 Are your brakes heavily corroded?

 Corrosion is particularly common in braking systems, especially in those consisting of cast iron components.
 However the action of braking and the force created is usually enough to dust away any surface rust that has formed.
-Corrosion can result in surface pitting, and whilst pitting will not weaken the brake disc, it may require attention if you tend not to use your vehicle very often and/or it is stored in a damp environment as the front and rear discs may become heavily oxidised.
+Corrosion can result in surface pitting, and whilst pitting will not weaken the brake disc, pitted brake discs may require attention if you tend not to use your vehicle very often and/or it is stored in a damp environment as the front and rear discs may become heavily oxidised.